Extending a QPU (by using Plugins)

 I can use plugins to extend my QPU.
 My improved QPU will:

-• compile any incomming job
+• compile any incoming job

 • execute variational jobs (e.g. my QPU will use scipy to find the optimal value for any abstract variable)